pulumi/pulumi-hugo/themes/default/content/blog/review-stacks/index.md

 ![Pull Request Check Integration](check.png)

-Pulumi customers already using review stacks find that it saves their developers time.
+Pulumi customers already using Review Stacks find that it saves their developers time.
 Having a standardized process for development environments and change management makes it easier to onboard new developers, and load-balance teammates onto unfamiliar projects and codebases.
 It also makes it substantially easier for developers to work on multiple feature branches and bug fixes at the same time, as they don’t have to worry about manually maintaining and juggling development environments.

 > “Pulumi allows every engineer to build and update infrastructure instead of only our infrastructure team, which enables us to ship faster than if we were using a domain-specific language,” said Aaron Gibralter, head of engineering, Mighty.
 “With Pulumi Deployments, we could easily set up a standardized CI/CD infrastructure workflow for every engineer that immediately makes them productive.
 Review Stacks automates the work of managing our own ephemeral infrastructure and makes our lives easier.”

 Review Stacks also provide an avenue for optimizing cloud costs.
 Rather than keeping development infrastructure running 24/7, Review Stacks only exist as long as an engineer works on a feature.
-Since review stacks are flexible and built on Pulumi IaC, it is also possible to configure Review Stacks to deploy to multi-tenant environments that share development infrastructure to further streamline costs.
+Since Review Stacks are flexible and built on Pulumi IaC, it is also possible to configure it to deploy to multi-tenant environments that share development infrastructure to further streamline costs.

 > “At GitHub, we are constantly seeking to improve the developer experience and our partner ecosystem plays a big role in that.” said Matthew Manning, Senior Business Development Manager for GitHub Actions, “The launch of Pulumi Review Stacks with GitHub makes it easier for teams to review and test their products before shipping which ultimately improves the developer experience.”